 Brilliant in the number ten role as he looks to find space and make things happen.
 A fixture in Porto's senior side but worth just £1.6m early on.

 Traore is a year into his two-year loan deal with Sassuolo, with the Serie A outfit likely to make the move permanent next summer.
 Nevertheless, it's worth keeping an eye on the youngster given his astronomic potential.

 It's not often you get the chance to buy a Real player for a figure this small, so you'll need to act quick if you're to land the teenager before interest begins to grow.

 Another of Valencia's emerging stars, and his relatively cheap wages alongside a £50,000 valuation make him a great buy.

 If you've not got the money to wrestle Traore from Sassuolo then Unuvar is a decent replacement.
-A crafty winger who's full of guile, the 17-year-old could go onto become a world-beater.
+A crafty winger who's full of guile, the teenager could go onto become a world-beater.

-A brilliant technician who can cause defenses all sort of problems, though he lacks the physicality needed at the top level.
+A brilliant technician who can cause defences all sorts of problems, though he lacks the physicality needed at the top level.
 However, at just 17, he's likely to improve in that area.

 Rumoured to have been lined up as Leeds' replacement for Pablo Hernandez, which gives you an indication of his talent at just 19.
 Comfortable in a central role or in the wide areas.
 Can be picked up for between five and seven million.